Dec 22, 2020

 How effective is it?

 Data on the Pfizer vaccine – given in two doses 21 days apart – has been extremely promising, Otenti said.
-The vaccine has been authorized for people ages 16 and up.
+The vaccine is available for people ages 5 and up.

 The vaccine has minor side effects, which are signs of the natural immune system responding to the vaccine so that a future infection will be fought off quickly.